Knifemaking: Make A Knife From An Old Wrench

 Knifemaking is an ancient art.
 However, like many other skills, the skill of traditional knifemaking seems lost in our modern world of convenience.

-You can include knifemaking in your essential primitive skills.
+You can include knifemaking in your essential primitive survival skills.
 Every knife, whether made from ancient Damascus steel or modern carbon steel, comes from a set of tools.

 What You’ll Need: